My Second Baby's Birth Story

-Our second baby girl, Kate Elizabeth, arrived on June 27th at 12:59PM weighing in at 7 lbs 15 oz.
-She came quickly and looks so much like Margot with the squishiest little cheeks.
+Our second baby girl is here.
+She came quickly and looks so much like her big sister with the squishiest little cheeks.
 We’re so in love.
 This pregnancy was planned before worlds were turned upside down.
 We made the difficult decision to hit pause on having a nanny toward the middle/end of March.
 We still our nanny but keeping our family safe and staying safe during my pregnancy was our number one priority.
 The thought of having a baby when no one could hold her or even come over, no help, and isolating felt like a lot.
-Here’s Kate’s birth story.
+Here’s my second baby’s birth story.

 Childcare and delivery during COVID

 The last few weeks of my pregnancy, the anxiety over when and how to have this baby consumed me.
-After spending two weeks in the hospital with Margot after her diagnosis and going in for treatment once a week, I wasn’t worried about going to the hospital.
-I was so worried about going into labor on one of Margot’s treatment days or worse – while she was in the hospital.
+After spending two weeks in the hospital with my oldest after her diagnosis and going in for treatment once a week, I wasn’t worried about going to the hospital.
+I was so worried about going into labor on one of her treatment days or worse – while she was in the hospital.

 Making plans for childcare

-If Margot wasn’t doing well, the plan was for Conor to stay home with her, and for one of my close friends to be there for the birth.
-Fortunately, she’s been doing very well and my mother in law isolated and took a COVID test so she could be with her and help out for almost two weeks after Kate’s arrival.
-Margot loves her grandma, so we didn’t have to worry about how she’d do if she woke up in the middle of the night and we weren’t home.
+If our daughter wasn’t doing well, the plan was for my husband to stay home with her, and for one of my close friends to be there for the birth.
+Fortunately, she’s been doing very well and my mother in law isolated and took a COVID test so she could be with her and help out for almost two weeks after her arrival.
+She loves her grandma, so we didn’t have to worry about how she’d do if she woke up in the middle of the night and we weren’t home.
 She was also was now only on two doses of medication per day compared to the twelve doses (yes, in one day) she had been on just a few weeks prior.
 The timing ended up being perfect for us.

 And a plan to induce

-After a few conversations with my OB, Dr. Venkatachalam (can’t recommend her enough!), we decided that if Margot was doing well, we would induce at 39 weeks on a weekend to avoid labor/delivery overlapping with one of Margot’s treatment days.
+After a few conversations with my OB, Dr. Venkatachalam (can’t recommend her enough!), we decided that if she was doing well, we would induce at 39 weeks on a weekend to avoid labor/delivery overlapping with one of her treatment days.
 I love my OB.
 She couldn’t have been more kind or empathetic, and said she’d do whatever she could to make the process easier for our family.
 And she did.
-My induction with Margot happened at exactly 40 weeks and couldn’t have gone better, so we were confident that this was the right decision for our family.
+My induction with my first happened at exactly 40 weeks and couldn’t have gone better, so we were confident that this was the right decision for our family.

-Conor was not tested and was given the ok to come and go after delivery.
-He was able to pick up food and was also able to go home to help with Margot.
-I was allowed to have a second visitor once we were all settled in our room, so my mother in law came by after Conor went home to Margot on day two.
-The hospital felt safe, but we’re also used to being there pretty regularly with Margot’s treatment.
+My husband was not tested and was given the ok to come and go after delivery.
+He was able to pick up food and was also able to go home to help with her.
+I was allowed to have a second visitor once we were all settled in our room, so my mother in law came by after he went home to our daughter on day two.
+The hospital felt safe, but we’re also used to being there pretty regularly with treatment.

 We’re having a baby